Spiral Antidepressant Withdrawal Field Guide

 Community

-Family, friends, and multicultural support networks
+Family, friends, and diverse support networks

 Nature

-Connection to the living Earth as a source of healing
+Connection to the living Earth for healing

 Reflection Prompt – Setting the Stage